 The Yucatan Peninsula was covered with mostly lush forests, which were made up of many trees.
 The Mayan’s took advantage of these trees and deforested much of the forests they lived in.
 The trees were used for fuel and for making into plaster, this plaster was used to plaster houses and this form of decoration was becoming increasingly popular towards the classic collapse.
 Unlike Easter Island, the Mayans cleared this free land was not put to waste; farmers would grow crops in the nutrient rich soil.
 Easter Island deforested there whole island to make their statues, unlike the Mayans who deforested their land for crops.
 This worked well until all the nutrients had been sucked out of the soil and crops could no longer grow.

 The Mayan’s were never one empire, compared with the Aztecs, they were lots of separate kingdoms.
 These kingdoms were constantly fighting between themselves to conquer each other, and this put a huge strain on the already limited resources.
 The Mayan’s fought intensely, chronically and devastatingly.
 What is more, the wars became more intense and more frequent as the collapse drew nearer.
-The Mayans fought many types of wars, wars between separate kingdoms, cities within
+The Mayans fought many types of wars, wars between separate kingdoms, cities within kingdoms revolting against their capitals, civil wars and fights between commoners over land became more frequent as population grew.

 The kings and nobles were more worried about themselves than whether there society’s succeeded or failed.
 They were always putting lots of effort into the wars against other kingdoms and whether they would seize more land for their own.
 They were more worried about building beautiful palaces to live in and erecting monuments to themselves.
 Because of this they didn’t seem to notice seemingly obvious catastrophic problems there societies were facing.
 They did not react in any way to the droughts, or the deforestation problems, the fact that wars put a huge strain on the already low resources, or the fact that with the population growth, demand for food and water was very close to outstripping supply and the many other problems.